unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

   src="images/dmartinez_kirtland.jpg"
 %}

-New Mexico played a significant role in World War II in providing secure and remote locations for the creation and detonation of the *Manhattan Project*.
+New Mexico played a significant role in World War II in providing secure and remote locations for the creation and detonation of the [Manhattan Project](http://online.nmartmuseum.org/nmhistory/people-places-and-politics/the-great-depression/history-the-great-depression-and-world-war-ii.html).
 Success in winning the war, development of Sandia Laboratories, and new government subsidies propelled not just an influx but a wave of migration.
 Infastructure rapdily expanded Albuquerque's territory and Martineztown received a new neighbor in the form of the I25 interstate highway.
 Albuquerque had become truly urbanzied.

  {% include aside.html
   class="pullquote"